 I just recently shared with you the 7 mistakes most runners make when it comes to carbo-loading, but this myth couldn’t be left off the list!

 The original theory of carbohydrate loading developed from a 1967 military study of recruits under exhausting exercise conditions whose diets were first depleted then restocked with carbohydrates.
-In such extreme circumstances, it is no surprise to most of us that they began to perform better after receiving increased carbohydrates.

 Since then additional studies have shown that after a week of carbohydrate loading the amount of glycogen in muscles was no greater than at the beginning of the week.